ENGL 2332 - Professor Dethloff

 Descibe the structure and style of the epic poem.

 *The sources presented here should be literary criticism.

-Your research guide will be composed in MS Word, and this file will be submitted to Angel electronically by the due date: Mon.
-11/12.
+Your research guide will be composed in MS Word.
+The file will be submitted to Angel electronically.
 Only one person in your group will need to upload the file in Angel.
-Let me know who will do this for your group.
-This MS Word file shoud have working pictures/graphics, hyperlinks, audio and/or video - the choice ofwhat to include is up to your group, based upon the guide that you are creating.
+Let Professor Dethloff know who will do this for your group.
+The research guide shoud have working pictures/graphics, hyperlinks, audio and/or video - the choice of what to include is up to your group, based upon the guide that you are creating.
 You should have 10 sources, and 2 must be books.

 Requirements for the Annotated Bibliography